- Positioning Playbook

 It also gives them something else to write about.
 They have to produce a whole article, after all.
 It’s not just a tweet.

-🎒Step 6 — Create a media pack
+🎒Step 6 — Create a press pack

 Product images, logos, bios, product information.
 Whatever you are prepared to share that will give the reporter substance to use in their article should be included.
 Images are generally a must-have asset.